plabayo/rama/rama-quic/e2e/aioquic-interop/README.md

 `tests/keys.rs` has key updates, asked for from each side in turn, with the peer's key phase read back so the counter is not the only witness, and a control where no update is asked for.
-All three have Rama as the client: neither peer covers Rama as the server asking for or following an update, and quiche exposes no key update at all.
-Neither peer exposes a TLS keying-material exporter either, so exporters stay covered against Quinn.
+Those three have Rama as the client. `tests/key_cases.rs` runs the shared key family in **both** roles, so Rama as the server asking for an update, following one, and neither, is covered here;
+quiche still exposes no key update at all.
+Neither peer exposes a TLS keying-material exporter, so exporters stay covered against Quinn.

 ## Prerequisites